 The weight of a slab supported on a column induces shear stresses in the slab.
 These stresses, if sufficient and where additional reinforcement is not provided, would result in the column ‘punching’ through the slab.
 This punching shear is similarly induced in the footing on which the column bears.

 Although punching shear can be relieved by localised thickening of the concrete with down stand beams and enlarged column heads, the construction of flat slabs offers many advantages.
 A consistent head space can reduce the overall height of a building and provide significant time and material savings.

-For any assistance, enquiry or additional information please feel free to contact us and we will be happy to help you with your request.
+For any assistance, enquiry or additional information please feel free to get in touch with a member of our team via the contact details below and we will be happy to help you with your request.

 We can be contacted via telephone: 08434 873 495 or via email: StructuralArchitectural@Swanngroupltd.com